|

 variation in music studied in Musicology and Cognitive Science

 as a means to establish similarity.
-The project will research
+The project researches

 computational modelling of music